Metaphysical Unified Field Theory of Disciplines:

 III.
 Conation in the Shema-Christological Sequence of Hebrew Anthropology

-The heart is the buckle of intention, action, and covenantal direction, not a private reservoir of feeling, tested at entry into life and again in repentance before mind is entrusted with its proper work.
+The heart is the buckle of intention, action, and covenantal direction, not a private reservoir of feeling.
+It is tested at entry into life and again in repentance before mind is entrusted with its proper work.

 In contrast with pagan anthropologies of intellectation that promote vision and analogy of a conscious earth, the center of human being in Hebrew anthropology is the heart (lev).[8]
 The Shema (Deut.
 6:4–9), added to Matthew 22, grounds the Trinitarian immanence of practical understanding: